-Arkansas sheriff's deputy killed; suspect in standoff with police
+Arkansas sheriff's deputy killed; suspect in custody

 When other officers arrived at the Gum Springs Road home, they saw two bodies outside, Sadler said.
 It wasn't immediately clear how those two died.

-Investigators determined that a suspect was in a home near those bodies, and negotiators were trying to contact the suspect Thursday afternoon.

-"Right now, priority 1 is to get this individual to surrender to police," Sadler said.
+"Right now, priority 1 is to get this individual to surrender to police," Sadler said earlier.

-Sadler said investigators hadn't yet examined the bodies along Gum Springs Road, because of the suspect's proximity.
+Sadler said earlier investigators hadn't yet examined the bodies along Gum Springs Road, because of the suspect's proximity.

-State police urged people to stay away from the areas of Dardanelle, a city of about 4,700 people, and the nearby unincorporated community of Chickalah.

-"(Police) are actively involved in a manhunt in that area," officials said in a Facebook post.